nf-core/ampliseq/docs/output.md

 * `demux/`
   * `index.html`: Quality plots that can be viewed in your web browser.
-  * `demux.qza` (only when --untilQ2import is true): QIIME2 artefact for imported reads.

 All following analysis steps are performed in QIIME2, except DADA2 in the case of pacbio data.